Feature Focus: Reading Eggs Engagement Features

 - Gold trophy/medal = 3 silver trophies/medals

-Students can view the awards they earn using Reading Eggs by clicking on the Awards icon on their dashboards.
-Students using Reading Eggspress can view their awards when they visit the Trophy Room from their Apartment or from their dashboard.
+Students can view the awards they earn in Reading Eggs by clicking on the Awards icon on their dashboards.
+Students using Reading Eggspress can view their awards when they visit the Trophy Room from their Apartment or dashboard.
 Meanwhile, teachers can track student awards in teacher reports for both parts of the program.

 If you want to take trophies or medals and apply them to prizes in the real world, consider a classroom raffle based on the number of bronze, silver, and gold trophies or medals students have earned.
-Provide fewer tickets for bronze level and more for gold.
-Then, at the end of the month, choose your winners.
 This way you are encouraging your students do use Reading Eggs every week and giving everyone a fair chance to be rewarded.

 Critters and trading cards are colorful, virtual collectables your students will love.
 Consider them a fun, interactive bonus to completing reading lessons.